Sjimooon-Study/eShop/README.md

 This project implements TPH (Table Per Hierarchy), which is the standard in EF5.
 However, the abstract classes used in this project, set the stage for a TPC (Table Per Concrete) implementation (Table Per Concrete), which is *not* supported in EF5.
 Therefore the `Product` base class is used to create one table with appropiate fields to represent any concrete class derrived herefrom, hence TPH.
+A `Discriminator` shadow property of type is implicitly added to the `Product` table to distinguish between each derrived type.

 A TPC (Table Per Concrete) implementation would mean a table for each non-abstract class is created.
 In this instance this would be `DigitalDecoder`, `Locomotive`, and `RailCar`, which all derive from `Product`.